cose-wg/HPKE/draft-ietf-cose-hpke.md

 The sender MUST place the 'encapsulated_key' parameter into the unprotected header.
-Although the use of the 'kid' parameter in COSE_Encrypt0 is discouraged by RFC 9052, this profile allows the use of the 'kid' parameter (or other parameters) to identify the static recipient public key used by the sender.
+Although the use of the 'kid' parameter in COSE_Encrypt0 is discouraged by RFC 9052, this profile RECOMMENDS the use of the 'kid' parameter (or other parameters) to explicitly identify the static recipient public key used by the sender.
 If the COSE_Encrypt0 contains the 'kid' then the recipient may use it to select the appropriate private key.

-HPKE defines an API and this API uses an "aad" parameter as input.
+The HPKE specification describes an API and this API uses an "aad" parameter as input.
 When COSE_Encrypt0 is used then there is no AEAD function executed by COSE natively and HPKE offers this functionality.

 The "aad" parameter provided to the HPKE API is constructed as follows (and the design has been re-used from {{RFC9052}}):